Dupage County Collaborative Divorce Attorney

 When Collaborative Divorce Works Best

-Kari Cornelison works directly with clients to ensure every agreement follows Illinois law and addresses all critical details.
-Her attention to detail and understanding of the Illinois Marriage and Dissolution of Marriage Act help clients avoid future disputes and maintain stability long after the divorce is complete.
+Kari works closely with clients to ensure every agreement complies with Illinois law and addresses both immediate and long-term considerations.
+Her understanding of the Illinois Marriage and Dissolution of Marriage Act helps clients avoid future disputes and maintain stability after the divorce is complete.

 Why Work With Kari Cornelison

-Kari Cornelison focuses her career on family law and delivers a straightforward, compassionate approach.
-She understands that most people going through divorce want to resolve matters quickly, fairly, and without unnecessary hostility.
-With two decades of experience in DuPage County and Cook County courts, she brings both local insight and practical problem-solving skills to every case.
+Kari Cornelison focuses her practice exclusively on family law and brings a practical, compassionate approach to every case.
+She understands that most people pursuing divorce want to resolve matters efficiently, fairly, and without unnecessary hostility.

-From her office in Oak Brook, Kari Cornelison serves clients throughout DuPage County and Cook County, including Oak Brook, Elmhurst, Lombard, Hinsdale, Clarendon Hills, Downers Grove, Naperville, and Wheaton.
-By practicing exclusively in family law, she delivers focused and experienced representation in every case.
+From her office in Oak Brook, Kari Cornelison serves clients across DuPage County, including communities such as Naperville, Wheaton, Downers Grove, Elmhurst, Lombard, Hinsdale, Clarendon Hills, and surrounding areas.
+Her exclusive focus on family law allows her to deliver knowledgeable and personalized representation in every case.

 Contact Kulerski & Cornelison